- Fees and Charges

 The QBCC and local governments will work together to audit licensees to help ensure that plumbers and drainers are complying with their obligations.

 For more information or a full list of notifiable works please refer to the QBCC website.
+The website also gives licensees and property owners further information and access to a suite of Notifiable Work Resources.

 Minor work is similar to notifiable work in that the work must be completed by a licenced plumber or drainer but it does not need to be registered with Council or the Plumbing Industry Council.